Adaptive-treed bandits: Tree-armed bandits

-To describe our algorithm in detail, we will need some additional definitions.
-We begin with the concepts which depend on the sample space \(X\): the set of boxes \(B \subseteq X\) we will use to construct our partitions, and the distribution \(\pi\) over \(X\) we will treat as uniform.
+To describe the algorithm in detail, we will need some additional definitions.
+We begin with the concepts which depend on the sample space $X$: the set of boxes $B \subseteq X$ we will use to construct our partitions, and the distribution $\pi$ over $X$ we will treat as uniform.

-In the specific case of continuum-armed bandits, the boxes \(B\) will be the products of dyadic intervals in \([0,1]^p,\) and \(\pi\) will be the uniform distribution on \([0,1]^p.\) However, since we aim to treat the more general tree-armed setting, we now give more general descriptions of these ideas.
+In the specific case of continuum-armed bandits, the boxes $B$ will be the products of dyadic intervals in $[0,1]^p$, and $\pi$ will be the uniform distribution on $[0,1]^p$.
+However, since our methods also apply to the more general tree-armed setting, we now give more general descriptions of these ideas.

-We define a box \(B\) to be any product \(\prod_{i=1}^p U_i,\) where each \(U_i\) is a node in the tree \(\mathcal T_i;\) we further let \(\mathcal B\) denote the set of all such boxes.
-For a fixed reward function \(\mu : X \to [0,1],\) we also define the width \(W\) of a box \(B\) to be
+We define a box $B$ to be any product $\prod_{i=1}^p U_i$, where each $U_i$ is a node in the tree $\mathcal T_i$; we further let $\mathcal B$ denote the set of all such boxes.
+For a fixed reward function $\mu\dvtx X \to[0,1]$, we also define the width $W$ of a box $B$ to be